Message IconCustomer SupportUser IconContact SalesLock IconLogin

 • how they relate to each other

-Every Peppol invoice in Europe is built on EN 16931.
-Every compliant e-invoicing implementation, whether it's a Peppol BIS format, a national format, or a CTC submission references this standard.
-When EN 16931 changes, the ripple effects go all the way down the stack and have implications.
+implementation, whether it's a Peppol BIS format or a national format, references this standard.
+When EN 16931 changes, the ripple effects flow through the entire architecture.

 Invoices that pass today's checks may not pass tomorrow's